ricable/elex-to-finetuned/MINIMAL_SETUP.md

-# Minimal Flow4 CLI Setup
+# LOCAL-ONLY Flow4 CLI Setup

-This document describes the minimal setup for Flow4 CLI without the complex Augmentoolkit server infrastructure.
+This document describes the completely local setup for Flow4 CLI using only MLX models on Apple Silicon, with no external API dependencies.

 ## Quick Setup